 Layering Essentials

 Layers help you stay comfortable in changing weather.
 Bring lightweight thermals, short- and long-sleeve shirts, and a warm fleece.
-A compressible puffer jacket works well for cool mornings and breezy deck views.
+A compressible puffer jacket works well for cool mornings and breezy time on deck.

 Comfortable Footwear

 Good walking shoes are very important.
-Many Rhine towns have cobblestone streets and uneven paths.
+Many towns along the route have cobblestone streets and uneven paths.
 Also pack one smart-casual pair for dinners or evenings onboard.

 Weather Protection